philc/book-notes/business/zero to one - peter thiel.md

 * "Since nobody wants to give up on an investment, VCs usually spend even more time on the most problematic companies than they do on the most obviously successful."
-  * But this means the firm focuses on the average portfolio companies, which is a poor investment if only one or two of the investments have the potential to make the fun.
+  * But this means the firm focuses on the average portfolio companies, which is a poor investment if only one or two of the investments have the potential to return the fund.
 * Because VC returns are based on funding a company in the head of a power law distribution, diversification is not a useful goal for VC funds.
 * "Everybody who passes through the American school system learns not to think in power law terms.